RomulusC/3DGraphics/README.md

 The focus of this project is to obtain experience in the following:
 * Fammiliarize with using CMake for project handling
 * Fammiliarize with Linux development
-* Complete the LearnOpenGL tutorial found on https://learnopengl.com
+* Complete the LearnOpenGL tutorials found on https://learnopengl.com and https://www.opengl-tutorial.org/
 * Implement graphics manipulaiton through my user created matrix calculation library (Translation, Scaling, Rotation) in 3D Space (Try to not use GML library)

 ## Usage (General):